Fractional Odds Explained

 - Liverpool to win (10/15): $150 to win $100 = $250 return

-Let’s look at wagering on an underdog or high odds bet, where the odds are more in your favor.
-Say you are placing a wager Newcastle United, the underdog at five-to-one fractional odds, if you were to bet $100 your potential return would be $600, a $500 profit and your original bet of $100 would be returned to you.
+Let’s look at betting on an underdog or high odds bet, where the odds are more in your favor.
+Say you join a new betting site and bet on Newcastle United, the underdog at fractional odds of 5/1.

-If you are wagering on an event where there is a definitive favorite and underdog, the odds of the favorite is often referred to as the “odds on” and the odds of the underdog as the “odds against.”
-If a bet is even money, the odds are not one-to-one due to the bookmaker’s juice or commission.
-In most cases, the odds will be 10 to 11, where the bettor risks $110 to win $100.
+When betting on an event in which there is a definitive favourite and underdog, the odds of the favourite are often referred to as ‘odds on’ and the odds of the underdog as ‘odds against’.
+If a bet is even money, the odds are not 1:1 due to the bookmaker’s juice or commission.
+In most cases, the odds will be 10/11, where the bettor risks $110 to win $100.

 Fractional odds can also be attached to a point spread:

-The juice or commission on each bet here is fractional odds of 10 to 11, so you would need to wager 110 to win 100.
+The juice or commission on each bet here is fractional odds of 10/11, so you would need to bet $110 to win $100.

-Here is a conversion when you are wagering on a large favorite:
+Here is a conversion when you are betting on a large favorite:

 - 1 / 5 = 0.2 + 1 = 1.2